-I share my suggestions for fun toddler activities to keep the kiddos occupied and active while social distancing for the Covid-19 Coronavirus.
+I share my suggestions for fun toddler activities to do at home to keep the kiddos occupied and active.

-I am one of the many moms whose life & routine was flipped completely upside down these past few weeks.
-Suddenly I find myself in self isolation trying to not only manage working from home 24/7 but also entertaining an active toddler.
-Even though hubby and I try our best to tag team Baby E duties, adjusting to the new realities of mom life and working from home has been a struggle.
-I’m sure a lot of you can relate but my kid usually has a ton of play dates, music and activity classes and a drop-in daycare program he attends.
-In other words, he’s used to seeing a lot more than just the insides of our walls.
-So today I am sharing some indoor and outdoor activities I have been trialing over the past week or so to keep my little toddler entertained and busy while in social isolation for coronavirus.
+I (and I’m sure many other moms) often find myself trying to not only manage working from home, but also entertaining an active toddler.
+Even though hubby and I try our best to tag team baby duties, adjusting to the realities of mom life and working from home more often has been a struggle.
+I’m sure a lot of you can relate, so today I am sharing some indoor and outdoor activities I have been trialing over the past few weeks or so to keep my little toddler entertained and busy.

-My kiddo is nearing two years old so his ability to really be helpful in the kitchen with me is limited.
-However, I do try to get him involved when I can to get a head start on developing his food skill and food literacy.
+My kiddos are still pretty young, so their ability to really be helpful in the kitchen with me is limited.
+However, I do try to get them involved when I can to get a head start on developing their food skill and food literacy.
 Recipe development is a big part of my job and requires me to spend a considerable amount of time in the kitchen.
-So lately we have been trying out different sensory activities with him while social distancing.
-Whether it’s helping to stir batter in a bowl, squeeze honey onto a sauce, or throw a bag of frozen peas into a pot (this is his favourite).
+So lately we have been trying out different sensory activities with them.
+Whether it’s helping to stir batter in a bowl, squeeze honey onto a sauce, or throw a bag of frozen peas into a pot (this is their favourite).

-Another thing I get him to do is to wash fruits and vegetables using a deep bowl of water and a toothbrush.
-I hand him a clementine or banana and I let him carefully scrub the skin.
-He gets a kick out of it and I can still (somewhat) get work done.
-I recommend a Toddler Tower will definitely help with this so they can stay safe while you can get the real work in.
+Another thing I get them to do is wash fruits and vegetables using a deep bowl of water and a toothbrush.
+I hand them a clementine or banana and I let them carefully scrub the skin.
+They get a kick out of it and I can still (somewhat) get work done.
+I recommend a Toddler Tower that will definitely help with this so they can stay safe while you can get the real work in.

 We have a little play tent set up for Baby E where I put his favourite teddies, books, and trucks.
 Sometimes he is not even interested in his toys and just loves to chill in the tent on his own and find entertainment from a random household object.
 Who knew a frosting piper could be so fun?
 I love independent playtime because it gives me a solid 15 minutes to finish some work while my child happily entertains himself.
 However, there is definitely a sweet spot for a successful independent playtime session- #1 he must be well-fed, and #2 he must be well-rested.
 These conditions make him less fussy and more content to play on his own.